DragonPlayerX/Java-WS2801-LED-Controller/README.md

         // Initialize a LEDStrip object on SPI-Port 0 with 32 LEDs LEDStrip ledStrip = new LEDStrip(0, 32);

-        // Set a new Controller to the LED strip
+        // Set a new controller to the LED strip
-        // LEDControllerFlash is a default controller included in the library ledStrip.setMode(new LEDControllerFlash());
+        // You can use own controllers or the default ones which are included in the library ledStrip.setMode(new MyLEDController());
     }
 }
 ````